rhiot/gitbook/cloudplatform/paas/paas.md

-# Cloud PaaS
+# PaaS

-Cloud PaaS is an opinionated, Docker container based, installation of Rhiot cloud.
+Rhiot PaaS is an opinionated, Docker container based, installation of the Rhiot cloud.
 All you have to to in order to start Cloud PaaS is [executing the installation script](../starting.md).
 As soon as startup script is executed, you can take an advantage of preconfigured installation of Cloud PaaS.